ngokhoa1202/cs-note/programming/java/jakarta-ee/jpa/JPA Mappings.md

 ### Uni-directional mapping

 ### Bi-directional mapping
-- Because the role of both sides is equivalent in many-to-many relationship, we can select an arbitary side to define the association and the other side just has to reference it.
+- Because the role of both sides is equivalent in many-to-many relationship, we can select an arbitrary side to define the association and the other side just has to reference it.
 #### The owner side
 - Specify the cardinality using `@ManyToMany`
 - Specify the mapping using the `@JoinTable` annotation: